Yorkshire

 ebay |

-of the Will of Sarah Fieldhouse dated 28th April 1866.
-Probate of the Will of
+Fieldhouse dated 28th April 1866.
+Probate of the Will of SARAH FIELDHOUSE of

-Bradford in the West Riding of Yorkshire
+West Riding of Yorkshire (Spinster).

-measuring approximately 61 x 45 centimetres) attached.
-It appears that Miss
+x 45 centimetres) attached.
+It appears that Miss Fieldhouse and one of her witnesses

-Fieldhouse and one of her witnesses were unable to write and both made their
+were unable to write and both made their mark with a "X".
+The

-be in a good, clean condition. |
+are considered to be in a good, clean condition. |

 Fieldhouse |